 The evolving economic trends, pricing, and enhancing agricultural financial conditions in developing nations would fuel the feed protein market growth.

-The North American region is expected to hold the largest share of the feed protein market.
+The North American region is anticipated to hold a significant share of the feed protein market.

 1. INTRODUCTION